-Copycat Olive Garden Minestrone Soup is hearty, delicious and tastes just like the original!
+Copycat Olive Garden Minestrone Soup, with zucchini, beans and pasta is hearty, delicious and tastes just like the original!
 It’s healthy, vegetarian and low calorie too!

 This is the Copycat Olive Garden Minestrone Soup Recipe that everyone has been waiting for.
-Minestrone soup made from this easy recipe tastes just like the original, maybe even better. .
+Soup made from this easy minestrone soup recipe tastes just like the original, maybe even better. .
 With a savory flavor and mouth-watering aroma, this soup is perfect to serve to your hungry family anytime.
 I got this recipe from a friend of a friend of a friend, who said she got it from a chef that works in the restaurant.

 Besides the amazing flavor, this soup is good for you, is vegetarian and is perfect for using up leftover veggies.